Opéra bouffe

-Opéra bouffe (/fr/, plural: opéras bouffes) is a genre of mid- to late 19th-century French operetta, closely associated with Jacques Offenbach, who produced many of them at the Théâtre des Bouffes-Parisiens, inspiring the genre's name.
+Opéra bouffe (/fr/, plural: opéras bouffes), literally "jesting opera", is a genre of mid to late 19th-century French operetta.
+It is closely associated with Jacques Offenbach, who produced many operas of this genre at the Théâtre des Bouffes-Parisiens, inspiring the genre's name.

-It differs from the opéra comique of the same period for elements of comedy, satire, parody and farce.
+It differs from the opéra comique of the same period in being more humorous and farcical, often with satirical elements.
 The most famous examples are La belle Hélène, Barbe-bleue (Bluebeard), La Vie parisienne, La Périchole and La Grande-Duchesse de Gérolstein.